juliajoo/docs/_posts/2019-09-27-com-web-server.md

 * js: the execution
 * css: the style

-In your web folder, create a 'static' and 'template'.
-In template, create a file 'index.html' with the following:
+In your web folder, create a 'static' and 'templates'.
+In templates, create a file 'index.html' with the following:

 ![html base](/docs/assets/res/html_base.png)